Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/1-Lost-and-Found-System.md

     - **createdAt (Date):** The timestamp indicating when the user profile was created.
     - **updatedAt (Date):** The timestamp indicating when the user profile was last updated.

+### Relational Description
+1. **User Model:**
+   - One-to-Many with FoundItem.
+   - One-to-Many with Claim.
+   - One-to-One with UserProfile.

+2. **FoundItemCategory Model:**
+   - Indirectly related to FoundItem.

+3. **FoundItem Model:**
+   - Belongs to one User.
+   - Belongs to one FoundItemCategory.

+4. **Claim Model:**
+   - Belongs to one User.
+   - Belongs to one FoundItem.

+5. **UserProfile Model:**
+   - Belongs to one User.

 ## **Error Handling:**

 Implement proper error handling throughout the application.
 Use global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.